flancian/garden/tools for thinking.md

       - the AI can't be the product
       - you won't print an essay ghost written by [[gpt-3]]
         - -> yet? what about the recent paper that *was* written by [[gpt-3]], and for which they got first [[authorship]]?
+    - [[john borthwick]] many silos enforcing separation between ideas; also a risk of being fascinated by the technology or the tool
+      - [[jerry michalski]] is a good example of focusing on the thoughts, on the information, going beyond the [[tool]]

 ## [[Demo: Protocol Design for Tools for Thinking]]